 In select cases, neoadjuvant (preoperative) therapy can change a woman’s surgical options.
 Neoadjuvant therapy may shrink a tumor enough so that a lumpectomy becomes an option instead of a mastectomy.

 Learn more about neoadjuvant therapy.

 Survival and recurrence with mastectomy versus lumpectomy plus radiation therapy

 Overall survival with lumpectomy plus radiation therapy is the same as with mastectomy .

-With lumpectomy, there is a slightly higher rate of the cancer returning to the breast (called recurrence or local recurrence) .
+Compared to mastectomy, there is a slightly higher rate of the cancer returning to the breast (called recurrence or local recurrence) with lumpectomy .
 Any recurrence must be treated.

 The risk of cancer spreading to other organs (called metastasis and the main cause of breast cancer death) is the same for both procedures .

 Learn more about breast cancer recurrence.